1. Obtain Registration Appointment Time

 Important Dates and Information

-September 12, 2014 – Last day to withdraw from classes with refund.
+Feb.
+1, 2008 – Last day to withdraw a class with refund.
 Last day to purchase or waive health insurance.
 Last day to purchase or waive tuition refund insurance.

-Note: USC does not mail printed monthly billing statements to students.
-Students must use USCe.pay to review their monthly statements.
-For more information, visit usc.edu/ebill.
+Note: USC will discontinue mailing printed monthly billing statements to students effective spring 2008.
+The final printed statement will be mailed in early Dec.
+2007.
+After that mailing, students must use USCe.pay to review their monthly statements.
+For more information, visit www.usc.edu/ebill.

-You may pay your bill via the Internet (USCe.pay), by mail or in person.
-If you are paying by mail, be sure to mail your payment early enough for the university to receive it by the settlement deadline.
+You may pay your bill via the Internet (USCe.pay), by phone (TIPS), by mail or in person.
+If you are paying by mail, please follow the instructions on your monthly billing statement.
+Be sure to mail your payment early enough for the university to receive it by the settlement deadline.

 USCe.pay allows you to manage your student account online.
-You can pay your tuition and fees by transferring funds from your savings or checking account, or by charging to your VISA, MasterCard or Discover card.
+You can pay your tuition and fees by transferring funds from your savings or checking account, or by charging to your American Express, VISA, MasterCard or Discover card.
 You can also print e-receipts and view your billing statements or current account information.
 In addition, you can set up individual guest user access for parents or anyone else you choose so they can make payments on your account.
-For more information, visit usc.edu/epay.
-To access your USCe.pay account, log in to OASIS (usc.edu/oasis) or myUSC (my.usc.edu) and select the USCe.pay link.
+For more information, visit www.usc.edu/epay.
+To access your USCe.pay account, log in to OASIS (www.usc.edu/oasis) or MyUSC (my.usc.edu) and select the USCe.pay link.

-More detailed information about student accounts, settlement options and procedures is available on the Web at usc.edu/sfs.
+More detailed information about student accounts, settlement options and procedures is available on the Web at www.usc.edu/sfs.

 You should present the credit card (and parent’s written authorization if the card is not in your name), as well as a valid driver’s license.
 Presentation of any credit card does not constitute payment of tuition and fees.
 Authorization must be obtained from the credit card institution in order to be posted to the student account.
 Declined authorizations are your responsibility.
 See Late Fees and Billing Information.

-Thirty-day deferments are granted for up to $2,000 of the tuition balance.
+Thirty day deferments are granted for up to $2,000 of the tuition balance.
 You must take three or more units (or the equivalent) to receive any type of deferment.
-There is a non-refundable service charge of 5 percent of the deferred amount, due at the time the deferment is granted, in addition to the remaining billing balance.
+There is a non-refundable service charge of five percent of the deferred amount, due at the time the deferment is granted, in addition to the remaining billing balance.

 In sessions offering different tuition rates or mandatory fees for undergraduate and graduate students, the student’s Program of Study (POST) will determine the tuition rate and fees to be charged.
 Students with more than one active POST will be charged as undergraduate students if at least one POST is designated as undergraduate.

 If you have a credit balance on your account, you may be eligible for a refund.
-If the credit balance is the result of a credit card payment combined with reduced charges and/or financial aid or loan advances, we will first refund the credit card used for payment up to the amount that was charged.
-Any credit balance remaining after that can be refunded to you by check (mailed to you) or direct deposit at your request.
-Please visit usc.edu/sfs/refund for more information and forms.
+If the credit balance is the result of a credit card payment combined with reduced charges and/or financial aid or loan advances, we will first refund the credit card use for payment up to the amount that was charged.
+Any credit balance remaining after that can be refunded to you by check or direct deposit at your request.
+Please visit www.usc.edu/sfs/refund for more information and forms.